Ice-and-Rock/TradesMin/README.md

 Every decision tha I make, I always try to zoom out and consider the architecture and design of what I'm building.
 So, although I made a switch this time - I've still had plenty of eureka moments!

+Several deverolopment branches now exist in this project, each of which is a milestone for the developemnt stages.
+New updates will be pushed to <code>main</code> when objectives and tests have been met.

 Nick

 ## To start...